idibidiart/graffalo/README.md

 The thing to distribute would be the database, but if we do that then we need to handle concurrent mutations in shared resources in a distributed way, and for that we have to understand the options we have in the context of the CAP theorem.

-## Concurrent Mutations in Shared Resources
+## Transaction Management

+Note: Transaction Management could be handled separately by the API layer or it could be handled at the GraphQL resolver level (in case of heterogenous systems.)
+This section assumes the latter.

+A transaction is a way of representing a state change.
+Formal transactions must be:

+- Atomic (a state change either happens in whole or not happen at all; you can never see a partial change)
+- Consistent (any attempt to commit an invalid change will fail, leaving the system in its previous valid state)
+- Isolated (no-one else sees any part of the transaction until it's committed)
+- Durable (transactions that have committed must be persisted first)

-What happens in this kind of microservices architecture when we need to make multiple mutations (in promise chained calls) that are part of a single transaction (end state) across one or more services?
+What happens in this kind of microservices architecture when we need to make multiple mutations that are part of a single transaction (end state) across one or more services?
 Nothing if you have only one user and you're not interleaving writes.
 But what if you have two or more users concurrently using your application, with reads/writes against the same set of data?
-The way this architecture is setup is we have inter-service composition happening in the GraphQL mutation resolvers.
+The way this architecture is setup is we have joins happening in the GraphQL query and mutation resolvers.
 So for a transaction implementing dependent mutations asynchronously, the mutation resolver would orchestrate that transaction using conditional writes to guarantee consistency of our app state.
 If we're using a distributed database, for web scale transaction management, we would use one, like Google's Cloud Spanner, that can implement non-blocking concurrency control to guarantee consistency.

-Some possible directions:
+Some options:

-  1. [Distributed] Consistency Features of DynamoDB: https://quabase.sei.cmu.edu/mediawiki/index.php/Amazon_DynamoDB_Consistency_Features (also see DynamoDB Java transaction library)
+  1. [Distributed] Transactional Features of DynamoDB: https://quabase.sei.cmu.edu/mediawiki/index.php/Amazon_DynamoDB_Consistency_Features (also see DynamoDB Java transaction library)

-  2. [Distributed] Consistency Features of Google's Cloud Spanner: https://cloud.google.com/spanner/docs/transactions
+  2. [Distributed] Transactional Features of Google's Cloud Spanner: https://cloud.google.com/spanner/docs/transactions

-  3. [Single Instance] Non-Blocking Optimistic Concurrency Control in SQL
+  3. [Single Instance] Optimistic Locking and Two-Phase Commit (2PC) in SQL

-We should design the application to minimize write contention and for that we may use conditional updates so that nothing is happening at the same time to the same resource or set of resources.
-The onus is on us to design the app in a way that leads to minimal or no contention because contention will either slow things down or lead to inconsistent state.

-## Optimistic Locking (for a single db instance)
+### Optimistic Locking (for a single db instance)

-The point is that Optimistic Locking is not a database feature, not for MySQL nor for others: optimistic locking is a practice that is applied using the DB with standard instructions.
+Optimistic Locking is not a database feature, not for MySQL nor for others: optimistic locking is a practice that is applied using the DB with standard instructions.

 Let's have a very simple example and say that you want to do this in a code that multiple users/clients can run concurrently.